Rotorsoft/eventually-monorepo/libs/eventually/README.md

 We group unit tests inside `__tests__` folders.
 Tests should mainly focus on testing business logic and follow this basic pattern:

 - `given` [messages] `when` [message] `expect` [state]

+## Version 3 Breaking Changes

+- Removed messages scopes (public/private) and `.withPrivate` builder option.
+TODO - reasons
+- Decoupled `broker` from framework and removed `.withTopic` from builder. **Services should be agnostic of system integrations**.
+A new `./services/broker` service was added as an implementation template for this higher level responsibility.